snippet-good/snippet-good/design.md

 - Admin is able to set a time for when the stretch will automatically open.
 - Ability for user to favorite ``Snippet`` solutions
 - Admin is able to test solution code when creating a new stretch from an existing stretch
+- Have a field in ``Stretch`` model that indicates whether the stretch requires a coded answer or another type of answer